Excel XNPV vs NPV – A Comparison with Examples

 Calculating Net Present Value with NPV Function

-• Press ENTER to have the Net Present Value.
-You can modify the cells according to your preferences.
+• Press ENTER to see the Net Present Value.

-We can cross-match the result with the basic arithmetic formula.
-For this, I have separately calculated the Present Value over the time period and used summation to have the Net Present Value.
+You can cross-match the result with a basic arithmetic formula: calculate the Present Value over the period of time and sum the values.

 Calculating Net Present Value with NPV Function

-How Can We Calculate Net Present Value with Excel XNPV Function?
+How to Calculate the Net Present Value with the Excel XNPV Function

 Steps:

-• Arrange the Date and Cashflows in separate columns.
+• Enter Date and Cashflow in separate columns.

 • Consider the Discount Rate.